aws-samples/container-persistence-blogpost/2-SingleContainerMultipleHosts/readme.md

 export EBS_CSI_POLICY_ARN=$(aws --region ${AWS_REGION} iam list-policies --query 'Policies[?PolicyName==`'$EBS_CSI_POLICY_NAME'`].Arn' --output text)
 ```

-IAM OIDC provider for the cluster (changed cluster name):
+IAM OIDC provider for the cluster (changed cluster name with teh one used in this tutorial):

 ```
 # Create an IAM OIDC provider for your cluster